 Bob May had always been different.
-Small, weak, and slight as a child, he was regularly ridiculed, bullied, and made fun of.
+Small, weak, and slight, he was regularly ridiculed, bullied, and made fun of.
 He spent his whole childhood like that.

 Eventually he graduated from Dartmouth College in 1926 and married the love of his life, Evelyn.
 Together they had a beautiful daughter named Barbara.